boxdot/osmflat-rs/README.md

 }
 ```

-Cf. the [examples] directory for more examples.
-Feel free to add another
+## Examples

-example, if you have an idea what to with the amazing OSM data in few lines of
+Check the [osmflat/examples] directory.
+Feel free to add another example, if
-code. 😁
+you have an idea what to do with the amazing OSM data in few lines of code. 😁

-The above map was rendered by `examples/roads2png.rs` in ~ 170 loc from the osmflat
+The above map was rendered by `osmflat/examples/roads2png.rs` in ~ 170 loc from
-archive based on the [latest][latest-berlin-map] Berlin OSM data.
+the osmflat archive based on the [latest][latest-berlin-map] Berlin OSM data.

 ## License